U.S. Route 30 in Ohio: Indiana to Upper Sandusky

 US 30 curves southeasterly, crossing West Jennings Creek, then enters Putnam County, crossing Jennings Creek and Flat Fork.
 The highway overpasses SR 190, but there is no direct access between the two routes; it then overpasses Jennings TR U-20.
 US 30 then enters Allen County and has a diamond interchange with the Lincoln Highway, which also provides access to Delphos.
 US 30 has an incomplete interchange with SR 309.
 After SR 309, US 30 becomes four-lane highway with cross-street traffic.
-The road crosses over the Auglaize River, Leatherwood Ditch and the Ottawa River.
+The road crosses over the Auglaize River, Leatherwood Ditch, and the Ottawa River.
 The highway now has a mix of intersections and grade separations; it is overpassed by Gomer and Sandy Point roads.
 Then it crosses Pike Run and meets Watkins Road at an intersection.
-Next, it has a diamond interchange with SR 115, crosses Sugar Creek and has a diamond interchange with SR 65.
-US 30 crosses over a Norfolk Southern railroad track and is overpassed by Stewart Road, followed by rest areas in both directions, then is overpassed by Slabtown Road.
-The route then comes to Mayberry Road; the north leg of the road connects to westbound US 30 at a RIRO junction; as there is no median crossover, there is no direct access to or from the eastbound lanes.
+Next, it has a diamond interchange with SR 115, crosses Sugar Creek, and has a diamond interchange with SR 65.
+US 30 is overpassed by Stewart Road, followed by rest areas in both directions, then is overpassed by Slabtown Road.
+The route then comes to Mayberry Road; the north leg of the road connects to westbound US 30 at a right-in/right-out (RIRO) junction; as there is no median crossover, there is no direct access to or from the eastbound lanes.
 The south leg of Mayberry Road truncates at a cul-de-sac short of US 30.
 Next is Thayer Road, whose junction is a restricted crossing U-turn (RCUT).
 The design of this junction does not allow direct left turns from US 30 to Thayer Road: instead, all movements at this junction are accomplished by right turns, right turns followed by U-turns at designated median crossovers, or U-turns followed by right turns.

-US 30 crosses over Interstate 75 (as well as over Napoleon Road), with no access to I-75 at this location.
-US 30 and I-75 parallel each other for a short distance, before I-75 curves towards the north.
+US 30 crosses over Interstate 75 (I-75; as well as over Napoleon Road), with no access to I-75 at this location.
+US 30 and I-75 parallel each other for a short distance, before I-75 curves toward the north.
 After I-75 curves north, US 30 has an interchange with SR 696; this interchange provides access to both I-75 and the village of Beaverdam.
-The road continues east, overpassed by Swaney Road and overpassing Phillips, Pevee and Bentley roads before crossing Little Riley Creek.
-US 30 then enters Hancock County and has intersections with CR 15, Orange TR 51 and Orange TR 52.
+The road continues east, overpassed by Swaney Road and overpassing Phillips, Pevee, and Bentley roads before crossing Little Riley Creek.
+US 30 then enters Hancock County and has intersections with County Route 15 (CR 15), Orange TR 51, and Orange TR 52.
 Next, the route has a diamond interchange with SR 235.
-There follow intersections with Orange TR 56, CR 12, Van Buren TR 61, CR 9 and Madison TR 68.
+There follow intersections with Orange TR 56, CR 12, Van Buren TR 61, CR 9, and Madison TR 68.